DevExpress-Examples/wpf-pivot-grid-create-context-menu-for-field-values/Readme.md

-# How to modify a context menu for PivotGrid areas
+# How to Customize the Pivot Grid Context Menu

 This example shows how to modify context menu for the Field, Data and Header areas in the PivotGridControl.

-**Field area** context menu contains two new items.
+The [Field Value Context Menu](https://docs.devexpress.com/WPF/7996) contains two new items.
 One command enables the end-user to exclude all fields but the one which is hovered over.
-Another command copies the filed name to the clipboard.
+Another command copies the field name to the clipboard.

-**Data area** context menu conatins a command which enables the end-user to copy cell content to the clipboard.
+The [Data Area](https://docs.devexpress.com/WPF/7987) context menu contains a command that copies cell content to the clipboard.

-**Field Header** context menu is modified to remove a command which reorders fields.
+The [Field Header Context Menu](https://docs.devexpress.com/WPF/7994) is modified to remove a command which reorders fields.

-**Headers Area** context menu is modified to remove all built-in commands and add a drop-down menu with a single item which enables the end-user to show/hide column grand totals.
+The [Header Area Context Menu](https://docs.devexpress.com/WPF/8003) context menu is modified to remove all built-in commands and add a drop-down menu with a single item that shows/hides column [grand totals](https://docs.devexpress.com/WPF/8057).

 ![screenshot](images/ContextMenu.gif)